 You can check out my Shower Shelf Options post if you’d like to see a large assortment of different shower shelves to improve your shower storage.

 As I’ve mentioned before, I believe that grouting with a pre-sealed or epoxy grout is an important step for most showers and tiled shower niches.
+As such, I decided to grout this shower niche and the rest of the shower walls with my favorite pre-sealed grout, Mapei Flexcolor CQ.

 I love this product because it stays water resistant for a super long time after install and it sets rock hard (unlike some other pre-sealed grouts).
 The only hitch with this product (and most pre-sealed grouts) is that the application technique is a bit more involved than with regular cementitious grouts.

+If you decide to use a pre-sealed grout, I would strongly suggest that you practice with it on a small area before you take on a big grouting job.
 If you feel some apprehension about learning a new grouting technique, you can always apply regular cementitious grout instead.
 But then you’ll need to seal it every year or two.

 Task 1:

-• Grout the shower niche interior.
+- Grout the shower niche interior.

 Check out my Shower Tile Installation post for more info on Flexcolor CQ and it’s application

-Step 7: How to Build a Shower Niche – Tile & Grout Sealing
+Step 7: Tile & Grout Sealer

-As such, I didn’t do any grout sealing at this stage, but I did decide to seal the tile surface with a good grout, tile and stone sealer because these tiles are composed largely of marble which is quite soft and relatively porous.
+As I mentioned above, you’ll never need to worry about sealing your grout again if you install a good pre-sealed grout in your shower tiling project.
+As such, I didn’t do any grout sealing at this stage, but I did decide to seal the tile surface with a good sealer.
+These tiles are made of composite marble, which is quite soft and porous, so sealing them was very important.

 You can find out more about grout sealing and in my Shower Tile Installation post.